usnistgov/sesame/doc/gui/scripts.rst

 Running scripts in the GUI
 ---------------------------

 The standalone Sesame GUI executable contains a full Python distribution.
-This can be accessed by selecting the ``Console -> Show Console`` option from the window.
+This can be accessed by selecting the ``Console`` :math:`\rightarrow` ``Show Console`` option from the window.
 An IPython console is displayed, as shown below.
 Below we show how Sesame scripts may be run from the python console:

 .. image:: ipython.*
    :align: center